- Online Training

 A proper warm-up starts with soft tissue work for both anterior and posterior chains to increase blood flow, oxygen, and increasing range of motion in the joint capsules.
 This preps the body for daily scheduled activities.
 If time is allowed, I highly recommend adding functional range conditioning (FRC) along with soft tissue work, as long as a coach is certified in teaching the technique.

 The dynamic warm-up consists of upper and lower body movements, followed by primal movements, animal patterns, low-level gymnastic movements, speed mechanics, and CNS prep to get the body firing at all energy levels.
+View a sample lower and upper body dynamic warm-up below.

 (Coaches, feel free to get creative within the pattern)